 Let me guess!
-Your mouth starts to water right?
+Your mouth starts to water.
 That’s exactly how it works in aromatherapy as well.
 Our sense of smell is one of the most primitive among all our senses.
 It has a deep connection with some parts of our brain.

 When we breathe in aromatic molecules, they stimulate our olfactory nerves to send signals to our brain’s limbic system.
-This part of the brain is incharge of memory, mood and emotions.
+This part of the brain is in charge of memory, mood and emotions.
 It also regulates our central nervous system.
-Aromatic molecules are said to calm the limbic system and activate the parasympathetic nervous response which is responsible in relaxing our body.
+Aromatic molecules are said to calm the limbic system and activate the parasympathetic nervous response, which is responsible for relaxing our body.

 Aside from all these, essential oils also have balancing properties.
 Menopause can drive our hormones out of balance and the use of essential oils is great in the regulation of hormone production.

 These two mechanism of actions, plus the balancing properties of essential oils are the reasons why aromatherapy is good for menopause!
 This therapy specifically eases the following menopause symptoms:

 - Depression and anxiety.
 Aromatherapy can stimulate the production of our happy hormones.